SumiSastri/dev-blogs/docs/programming-database-design/part2-ERDs-importance-in-database-design.md

 ### 4. Supports normalization

-Normalization is the process of organizing data to reduce redundancy and improve integrity.
-ERDs make it easier to identify opportunities for normalization by highlighting relationships and dependencies between entities.
+Normalization is the process of organising data to reduce redundancy and improve integrity.
+ERDs make it easier to identify opportunities for normalisation by highlighting relationships and dependencies between entities.

 ### 5. Simplifies Maintenance